 We update this Policy from time-to-time so please make sure to check this Policy when required.
 It won’t happen often though, which we imagine you’re happy to hear.

-We’re a seriously good (and modest too) design studio and creative agency called The Barefaced Movement Ltd. (TBM), a company registered in England, Company No. 07500563 whose registered office is at The Davies & Davies Building, 3rd Floor, 85 Stroud Green Road, London N4 3EG.
+We’re a seriously good (and modest too) branding collective called Barefaced Studios.
+Barefaced Studios is a trading name of In Good Company (London) Ltd., a company registered in England, Company No. 07500563 whose registered office is at The Davies & Davies Building, 3rd Floor, 85 Stroud Green Road, London N4 3EG.
 Our VAT number is 268 0302 17.

 As mentioned above, we gather information about your computer for our services and to provide statistical information regarding the use of our website.

 The information does not identify you personally.
-It’s statistical data about our website visitors and their use of the The Barefaced Movement website.
-This statistical data does not identify any personal details whatsoever – for all we know you could be the Queen, Trump or Danny DeVito.
-Please be Danny DeVito.
-If you are Danny DeVito then we want you to know that you’re on our ‘free pass’ list.
-Grrrr.
+It’s statistical data about our website visitors and their use of the Barefaced Studios website.
+This statistical data does not identify any personal details whatsoever – for all we know you could be Cher, Trump or Danny DeVito.

 We’re gathering information about the use of our website by using a Cookie file.
 You’ve probably heard about Cookies as loads of businesses have been using them for many years (you’ve probably seen hundreds of those pop-up ‘Cookie Notices’ when you first log on to a website).
 Cookies are downloaded to your computer’s hard drive automatically.
 They help us improve our website and the service that we provide to you.
 Essentially, these little files (that you won’t notice), help make things better for you.
 Unfortunately you can’t eat them.

 All computers, have the ability to decline Cookies.
 This can be done by activating a setting on your browser which enables you to decline the Cookies.
 However, if you choose to decline Cookies, you may be unable to access particular parts of our website and some parts of it might not work properly.